Upturn unsubscribed user

 overview logo History and Background

-Sarepta Therapeutics, founded in 1980 as AntiVirals Inc., focused initially on antiviral therapies.
-In 2012, the company shifted its focus to rare genetic diseases, particularly Duchenne muscular dystrophy (DMD), and rebranded as Sarepta Therapeutics.
-Key milestones include the FDA approval of Exondys 51, the first disease-modifying therapy for DMD, and subsequent approvals of other exon-skipping therapies and gene therapies.
+Sarepta Therapeutics, Inc. was founded in 1980.
+Initially focused on anti-infectives, it shifted its focus to rare genetic diseases, particularly Duchenne muscular dystrophy (DMD).
+Key milestones include the approval of Exondys 51, the first disease-modifying therapy for DMD, and subsequent approvals of other exon-skipping therapies.

 business area logo Core Business Areas